thatsed/wgmine/README.md

 There's also a poorely written and very slow python script inside the `py` folder if you dare tickling that beast.

+This is basically the same as vanity onion urls for Tor network sites.
+And that's what has inspired this project.

 ## FAQs